LeDeathAmongst/StarCogs/docs/TransferChannel.md

 **Usage:** `<@1275521742961508432>transferchannel`

-### transferchannel messages

-**Description:** Transfer a part of the messages from a channel to another channel.
-This might take a long time.

-Specify the number of messages since the end of the channel.
-Remember that transfering other users' messages does not respect the TOS.

-**Usage:** `<@1275521742961508432>transferchannel messages`

 ### transferchannel between

 **Description:** Transfer a part of the messages from a channel to another channel.
 This might take a long time.